-The counseling and management of deliveries at the limit of viability (broadly defined as 22 0/7 weeks through 24 6/7 weeks' gestation) remains one of the most challenging issues faced by neonatologists.
-Physicians and parents make complex and challenging decisions.[7]
-Those rely, as in many other ethical dilemmas, on prognostic data.[8-10]
+The counselling and management of deliveries at the limit of viability (broadly defined as 22 0/7 weeks through 24 6/7 weeks gestation) remains one of the most challenging issues faced by neonatologists.
+Physicians and parents make complex and challenging decisions.
+Those rely, as in many other ethical dilemmas, on prognostic data.8-10

-Multiple factors are associated with the outcomes of extreme prematurity in addition to gestational age at birth.
-These include non-modifiable factors (including gender, birth weight and plurality), but also potentially modifiable antepartum factors (the location of the delivery (country, hospital), administration of antenatal corticosteroids and magnesium sulfate), and of course the decision whether to start or withhold intensive care after delivery.[8,9] While there is a clear trend of improvement in survival of extreme premature infants in recent years, a significant variation in outcomes exists between countries and even between hospitals in the same country.
-[8,11-14]
+Multiple factors are associated with the outcomes of extremely prematurity in addition to gestational age (GA) at birth.
+These include non-modifiable factors (including gender, birth weight and plurality) but also potentially modifiable antepartum factors (the location of the delivery (country, hospital), administration of antenatal corticosteroids and magnesium sulfate) and of course, the decision whether to start or withhold intensive care after delivery.
+While there is a clear trend of improvement in the survival of extremely premature infants in recent years, a significant variation in outcomes exists between countries and even between hospitals in the same country.8 11-14

-Deliveries occurring between 22- and 23-weeks' gestation are associated with the most complicated dilemmas.
-In countries like Japan, Sweden, United Kingdom, United States of America and Canada, full intensive care is sometimes provided and neurodevelopmental outcomes are assessed even after deliveries at these gestational ages.[10,12-15] The data from these countries suggest that survival without moderate to severe neurodevelopmental impairment is a possibility even in -preterm infants born at these very premature range of gestational ages.
+Deliveries occurring between 22 and 23 weeks gestation are associated with the most complicated dilemmas.
+In countries such as Japan, Sweden, the UK, the USA and Canada, full intensive care is sometimes provided and neurodevelopmental outcomes are assessed even after deliveries at these GAs.10 12-15 The data from these countries suggest that survival without moderate to severe neurodevelopmental impairment is a possibility even in-preterm infants born at these very premature range of GAs.

 Guidelines regarding treatment for infants born at the threshold of viability may be confusing and lead to various courses of action.
-A position paper published by the Israeli Neonatal and OBGYN societies 2020 [16] serves as a guideline for managing threatened deliveries at the verge of viability.
-According to this statement, intensive care should not be given to infants born between 22.0-22.6 weeks' gestation, while those born at or after 24.0 weeks should get full intensive care by default.
-For infants born between 23.0-23.6 weeks, the decision on whether to provide intensive care should depend on the parents' preferences and the newborn's medical condition and initial response to treatment.
+A position paper published by the Israeli Neonatal and Obstetrics and Gynecology (OBGYN) societies 2020 serves as a guideline for managing threatened deliveries on the verge of viability.
+According to this statement, intensive care should not be given to infants born between 22.0 and 22.6 weeks gestation while those born at or after 24.0 weeks should get full intensive care by default.
+For infants born between 23.0 and 23.6 weeks, the decision on whether to provide intensive care should depend on the parents' preferences and the newborn's medical condition and initial response to treatment.

-The health system in Israel is a National Health Insurance system, and NICU stay is subsidized and freely accessible to all.
-In Israel, a rich mosaic of religions and ethnicities comes together, complicating the formulation of generalized guidelines for ethical questions.
+The health system in Israel is a National Health Insurance system, and Neonatal Intensive Care Unit (NICU) stay is subsidised and freely accessible to all.
+In Israel, a rich mosaic of religions and ethnicities comes together, complicating the formulation of generalised guidelines for ethical questions.
 In this study, we examined the attitudes of neonatologists in Israel regarding resuscitation at the threshold of viability.
 In addition, we examined whether the guidelines, set in Israel as in the rest of the world by a small group of physicians, reflect the opinion of most neonatologists.
-We hypothesized that we would find e deviation non. diversity in attitudes and results, with some deviation from the current Israeli guidelines for managing births at the verge of viability.
+We hypothesised that we would find diversity in attitudes and results, with some deviation from the current Israeli guidelines for managing births on the verge of viability.